Joshua-omolewa/Retailstore_ETL_pipeline_project/README.md

 * Wrote a SQL [stored procedure](https://github.com/Joshua-omolewa/end-2-end_data_pipeline_project/blob/main/snowflake_loading_data_to_s3%20-final.sql) that would intiate the extraction of the raw data into the staging s3 bucket (i.e. input s3 bucket) every day at 12:00 MST which is the off peak period for the retail store.
 Snowflakes allows creation of task that utilizes chron to run any query.
 I create a a task that run the store procedure to load the data for each day to the input s3 bucket at  12:00 am MST everyday.
 This process create a batch load of raw data at the end of each day to be moved into the staging s3 bucket
   * store procedure sql code
 ```
 --Step 1.
 Create a procedure to load data from Snowflake table to S3 using SQL format.
-Here, replace <your s3 stage name> with your stage name.
 CREATE OR REPLACE PROCEDURE COPY_INTO_S3()
 -- specifying what data the return value should have
 RETURNS DATE
--- Using sql lanaguage
+-- Using sql language
 LANGUAGE SQL
 AS
 $$